-We now evaluate UDFS and PDVS in isolation and together.
+We now evaluate PDVS and UDFS in isolation and together.
 We compare against the native Windows XP DVFS scheme, displaying reductions in power and temperature.

 Our evaluations are based on user studies, as described in Section 1.1 and elaborated upon here.
-For studies not involving UDFS, we trace the user's activity on the system as he uses the applications and monitor the selections DVFS makes in response.
+For studies not involving UDFS, we trace the user's activity on the system as he uses the applications and the selections DVFS makes in response.
 For studies involving UDFS, the UDFS algorithm is used online to control the clock frequency in response to user button presses.
-We begin by describing a user study of UDFS that provides both independent results and traces for later use.
-Next, we consider PDVS as applied to the Windows DVFS algorithm.
-We then consider UDFS with and without PDVS, comparing to Windows DVFS.
-Here, we examine both dynamic CPU power (using simulation driven from the user traces) and system power measurement (again for a system driven from the user traces).
+We begin by studying PDVS as applied to the Windows DVFS scheme.
+Next, we compare DVFS against UDFS with and without PDVS.
+These evaluations concern dynamic CPU power and are done using trace-driven simulation.
+Next, we measure the system power used by DVFS, UDFS, and UDFS+PDVS through trace-driven emulation on actual hardware.
 In measurement, we consider not only power consumption, but also CPU temperature.
-Finally, we discuss a range of other aspects of the evaluation of the system.
+Finally, we discuss a range of issues involving the amount of user feedback needed and the effects of multitasking.